tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ```

 This is a simpler approach with dynamic scopes because the programmer
-doesn't need to worry about inserting to little or too many scopes.
+doesn't need to worry about inserting too little or too many scopes.
 Scopes here are a device to clean up in exceptional cases without any
 concerns on when to clean up if exceptions do not occur.

 # Summary

+Mention the story to deal better with the iterator reference and stream finalizers.
+Discuss that Kiselyov regions can help protecting of use-after-free and use in other
+threads.